-“Malnutrition effects 1 in 3 people globally, and despite countries losing up to 16% of their GDP from malnutrition, nutrition remains under-researched and underfunded” says , an environmental social scientist at the Lancaster Environment Centre, Lancaster University.
+“Malnutrition affects 1 in 3 people globally, and despite countries losing up to 16% of their GDP from malnutrition, nutrition remains under-researched and underfunded” says Lancaster Environment Centre., an environmental social scientist at

 Christina, an expert in small scale fisheries, has won a coveted European Research Council (ERC) Starting Grant to explore how fish, many of which are rich in micro-nutrients vital to human health like zinc, iron and vitamin B12, could help solve this problem.